History of Berliner FC Dynamo (2004–present): Restart (2022–)

 BFC Dynamo receruited numerous new players for the 2023–24 season.
 Striker Rufat Dadashov returned to the club from FC Schalke 04 II.
 Dadashov had played for the team in the 2017–18 season, when he also became the top goalscorer in the Regionalliga Nordost with 25 goals in 25 matches.
 The team was also joined by goalkeeper Leon Bätge from VSG Altglienicke, defender Steffen Eder and midfielder Tobias Stockinger from SpVgg Bayreuth, midfielder Mc Moordy Hüther from Hertha BSC II, midfielder Julian Wießmeier from SV Ried, forward Vasilios Dedidis from FC Carl Zeiss Jena, defender Ben Meyer from Berliner AK 07 and forward Louis Malina from Germania Halberstadt.
 Chris Reher became the new captain for the 2023–24 season.

 BFC Dynamo opened the 2023–24 Regionalliga Nordost with a 3–0 win over former 3.
 Liga team FSV Zwickau on 29 July 2023.
 The team then faced VSG Altglienicke at the Friedrich-Ludwig-Jahn-Sportpark on the second matchday.
 Referee Henry Müller from Cottbus gave BFC Dynamo defender David Haider a red card in the 27th match minute.
-Dadashov was still able to score 0–1 to BFC Dynamo in the 38th minute, but in connection with the goal celebration, McMoordy Hüther also received a red card.
+Dadashov was still able to score 0–1 to BFC Dynamo in the 38th minute, but in connection with the goal celebration, Mc Moordy Hüther also received a red card.
 BFC Dynamo thus had to play the entire second half against VSG Altglienicke with two men less and ultimately lost the match 3–1.
 After all, BFC Dynamo managed to get a relatively good start to the league season with ten points in the first five matches.
-On 2 September 2024, however, the club went out and announced that coach Heiner Backhaus had been released from his duties with immediate effect "due to behavior that is detrimental to the club".
+On 2 September 2023, however, the club went out and announced that coach Heiner Backhaus had been released from his duties with immediate effect "due to behavior that is detrimental to the club".
 Backhaus had declared interest in becoming the new coach of TSV Alemannia Aachen.
 The team was coached by assistant coach Nils Weiler, together with goalkeeper coach Carsten Nulle, in the league match against Greifswalder FC on the sixth matchday on 3 September 2024.